taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomShader.md

 OUT.positionCS=mul(UNITY_MATRIX_VP, float4(worldPosition, 1.0f));
 ```

-In addition to the position of the particle, we can also obtain its current velocity and label:
+In addition to the position of the particle, we can also obtain its current velocity and tag:
 ```shaderlab
 OUT.velocity = velocityBuffer[instance_id];
 uint buffer = tagBuffer[instance_id];